BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 __In this blog post I am going to show:__

 * How to write rules for game of life with tests in Elixir
-* Parallel tasks across lightweight processes (actors) so we utilize all CPU cores
+* Parallel tasks across lightweight processes (actors) in order to utilize all CPU cores
 * How to distribute work across nodes so the game can be executed by many servers in the cluster
 * How to use GenServer behaviour, TaskSupervisor and Agents in Elixir